-RC-8a Encouragement of appropriate energy alternatives. ~~In making~~ The City will participate in Redwood Coast Energy Authority's Community Choice Energy (CCE) program, supporting ~~renewable~~ energy purchases ~~over non-renewable sources.~~ The City shall consider how suppliers meet the objectives of this policy.
+RC-8a Encouragement of appropriate energy alternatives.
+In making energy purchases, the City shall consider how suppliers meet the objectives of this policy.
 The City shall choose suppliers that provide good tradeoffs among these objectives, giving due consideration to investment in energy conservation as an alternative use of energy funds.

-~~In addition, the City shall attempt to purchase at least 10% of its electrical energy (in energy units, not cost) from renewable sources within Humboldt County by the year 2020.
+In addition, the City shall attempt to purchase at least 10% of its electrical energy (in energy units, not cost) from renewable sources within Humboldt County by the year 2020.

 The City shall take measures to encourage the availability to, and use by, residents of energy suppliers that best meet the objectives of this policy.
-The City shall convert City vehicle fleets to a mix of fuels that best meets the objectives of this policy.~~
+The City shall convert City vehicle fleets to a mix of fuels that best meets the objectives of this policy.

 RC-8b Encouragement of energy efficiency and conservation.
-The City shall ~~coordinate with energy suppliers and agencies~~disseminate Redwood Coast Energy Authority information to educate residents, property owners, and business operators about the need for and benefits of conserving energy. ~~The City shall maintain and distribute current~~This includes information about building insulation; energy efficient appliances, lighting, and heating; other conservation measures and materials; and home power alternatives.
+The City shall coordinate with energy suppliers and agencies to educate residents, property owners, and business operators about the need for and benefits of conserving energy.
+The City shall maintain and distribute current information about building insulation; energy efficient appliances, lighting, and heating; other conservation measures and materials; and home power alternatives.

-The City shall continuously seek and implement cost-effective steps to reduce City energy use. ~~The City shall attempt to reduce the City's total consumption of purchased energy by at least 20% (in energy units, not cost) by the year 2010.~~
+The City shall continuously seek and implement cost-effective steps to reduce City energy use.
+The City shall attempt to reduce the City's total consumption of purchased energy by at least 20% (in energy units, not cost) by the year 2010.

-The City shall adopt national "Energy Star Program" ~~the goals of the national "Energy Star Program"~~ (or its successor programs) for all City construction projects and all construction projects assisted by grants for which the City is an applicant.
+The City shall adopt the goals of the national "Energy Star Program" (or its successor programs) for all City construction projects and all construction projects assisted by grants for which the City is an applicant.
 These goals include achieving a minimum of 15% greater energy efficiency than would a building designed with existing Title 24 standards.